tobinbradley/dirt-simple-postgis-http-api/README.md

 Input validation and default values are handled via [joi](https://github.com/hapijs/joi), which allows for deep checking.
 The SQL queries are built using [Squel](https://hiddentao.github.io/squel/).
 While SQL isn't hard to write, complex string manipulation is ugly and error/injection prone, and Squel helps greatly with both of those things.

 You should be able to do almost anything you need from `config/index.js`.
 It contains database connection, data fetching, and special operations for custom schemas, like the `search`.
 The individual routes contain documentation/validation for the route and a function to build the SQL call.

-Babel is included in the project, so you can use ES6 features, although the only ES6 feature I'm using right now is template strings.

 If you are proxying behind Apache, you'll need two proxies to deal with swagger.
 If you wanted to share your project at `/api`, you would need: